Concentration of information content for convex measures: Introduction

-In this note, we extend the concentration property of the information content from log-concave measures to general convex measures.
-In Section 2, we will show that exponential deviation of a functional follow from the log-concavity of normalized moments of that functional.
-In particularly, the log-concavity of the normalized moments of $s$-concave functions are studied in Section 3.
-Optimal concentration and sharp variance bound of the information content of $\kappa$-concave random variables are obtained in Section 4.
+The rest of this note is organized as follows.
+In Section~\ref{sec:gen}, we will show that exponential deviation of a functional follows from the log-concavity of normalized Laplace transform of that functional.
+In particular, we study the log-concavity of normalized moments of $s$-concave functions in Section~\ref{sec:moments}, and present a sharp result that unifies and extends results of \cite{Bor73a, BM11:it, FMW16, BGG18, Ngu14:1}.
+Optimal concentration bounds and a sharp variance bound of the information content of $\kappa$-concave random vectors are established in Section~\ref{sec:opt} by combining the results of Sections~\ref{sec:gen} and \ref{sec:moments}.
+These optimal bounds are put into a more usable form in Section~\ref{sec:usable}, elucidating in particular the dependence of the bounds on dimension.
+In Section~\ref{sec:comp}, we examine a related monotonicity property of normalized moments of $s$-concave functions, giving in particular an extension of a result of \cite{KPY08}.
+Finally, various consequences of the main results of this note are discussed in Section~\ref{sec:conseq}.